3box/keramik/README.md

 ## Contributing

 Contributions are welcome!
 Opening an issue to discuss your idea is a good first step.
-When you are ready please use [convential commit](https://www.conventionalcommits.org/en/v1.0.0/)  messages in your commits and PR titles.
+When you are ready please use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/)  messages in your commits and PR titles.